Cray-HPE/docs-csm/operations/configuration_management/CFS_Global_Options.md

 ## Hardware synchronization interval

-The number of seconds between checks to the [Hardware State Manager (HSM)](../../glossary.md#hardware-state-manager-hsm) for new hardware additions to the system.
+The number of seconds that the [CFS Hardware Synchronization Agent](CFS_Hardware_Synchronization_Agent.md) waits between checks to the [Hardware State Manager (HSM)](../../glossary.md#hardware-state-manager-hsm) for hardware additions to the system.

 * v3 name: `hardware_sync_interval`
 * v2 name: `hardwareSyncInterval`
 * Default: `10` seconds

-When new hardware is registered with HSM, CFS will add it as a component.
+When new hardware is registered with HSM, the CFS Hardware Synchronization Agent will make an API call to create corresponding CFS components.

 For more information on configuration management of system components, see [CFS Components](CFS_Components.md).